 Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.
-Our room took about two months to put together, and I shopped a mix of estate auctions, antique stores, charity auctions, Ebay, and regular stores like Pottery Barn Teen and At Home.

 My Design Approach

-I wanted to replicate the same feeling of old-time magic you get from the movie sets and the Wizarding World of Harry Potter in Orlando.
-While there is a lot of branded Harry Potter merchandise for sale at retailers, most of my decor choices were original vintage and antique finds that came with authenticity and a low price tag.
+While there is a lot of branded Harry Potter merchandise for sale at retailers, most of my décor choices were original vintage and antique finds that came with authenticity and a low price tag.

-I sourced most items from the local antique stores and auctions, and I highly recommend it because it’s lots of fun.
+I sourced most items from the local antique stores and estate auctions, and I highly recommend it because it’s lots of fun.

 Products sharing the same aesthetic: Owl figurine, globe, horn, trunk.

-Architecture of the Room
+Fixed Elements of the Room

 Sipping butterbeer at the Hog’s Head, I realized that the Harry Potter theme will work wonders for our basement, which had the distinctive English pub style: dark wood paneling, textured sheetrock, and wood-imitation floors.